-- The opportunity to gradually build recognition of their blog by selling branded merchandise, like coffee mugs and t-shirts.
+- The opportunity to gradually build blog recognition by selling branded merchandise, like coffee mugs and t-shirts.

-- To help establish their expertise in the field, and sell their professional services, by offering digital products (such as e-books or gated video courses) that provide relevant and valuable content to their target audience.
+- To help establish your expertise in the field and sell professional services or by offering digital products (such as e-books or gated video courses) that provide relevant and valuable content to your target audience.

 - To generate revenue to offset the cost of hosting.

-- The desire to make their blog a profitable venture.
+- The desire to make your blog a profitable venture.

 One function of blogging.com is to introduce you to some of the current e-commerce platforms on the market: software solutions that run the gamut from plug-n-play shopping carts to add to your blog, to DIY store site creators, to fully customizable solutions for big ventures.

 When reviewing available options, you’ll want to consider the following basic questions:

 - Are you looking for something easy to use or do you want to “get under the hood” to tweak code?

 - Will you be selling digital (e-books, music, course) products, physical products, and/or services?